cashubtc/nutshell/README.md

 To update Cashu, use `pip install cashu -U`.

-If you have problems running the command above on Ubuntu, run `sudo apt install -y pip pkg-config`.
+If you have problems running the command above on Ubuntu, run `sudo apt install -y pip pkg-config` and `pip install wheel`.
 On macOS, you might have to run `pip install wheel` and `brew install pkg-config`.

 You can skip the entire next section about Poetry and jump right to [Using Cashu](#using-cashu).